Boggs Mountain Demonstration State Forest

 4. Hunting is allowed for in season game only.

 5. Restrict motor vehicle use to existing mapped and numbered roads.
-MOTOR VEHICLES ARE PROHIBITED FROM TRAILS & CROSS-COUNTRY TRAVEL.
-No Off-Highway Vehicle (OHV) use is permitted.
+No off roading or Off-Highway Vehicle (OHV) use is permitted.

 6. No rock, soil, greenery, forest product, trees or plants shall be cut, defaced, or removed without written permission.